inspec/inspec-aws/docs/resources/aws_ecr_image.md

 #### Parameters

 The repository name and the image identifier must be provided.
+The ID of the registry is optional.

 ##### repository\_name _(required)_